ItsFadinG/ItsFadinG.github.io/_posts/2021-06-25-Active-Directory-Authentication.md

  **1.** The user requests a Ticket-Granting Ticket (TGT) from the Key Distribution Center (KDC)

-**IF Pre-authenticaion Enabled**

-he sends encrypted data known as “pre-authentication data”. **The user sends the current time encrypted with their password to the domain controller**.
-Since the domain controller can access everyone’s passwords, it decrypts the timestamp using the user’s password to verify its accuracy.

  **IF Pre-authenticaion Disabled**

 the client can send the AS-REQ **without first encrypting a timestamp**.
 The KDC responds directly with an encrypted TGT and a message encrypted with the user password. ( The following images assume that pre-auth is disabled )

+**IF Pre-authenticaion Enabled**

+User sends encrypted data known as “pre-authentication data”. **The user sends the current time encrypted with their password to the domain controller**.
+Since the domain controller can access everyone’s passwords, it decrypts the timestamp using the user’s password to verify its accuracy.

 ![Untitled](/assets/AD-Auth/Untitled%204.png)